JCSDA/jedi-docs/docs/learning/tutorials/level2/hofx-mpas.rst

     cd graphics
     python plot_diag.py

 If you want to save time in the plotting step, only the `amsua_n19--nohydro` observation type and the `radiance_group` need to be selected in :code:`plot_diag.py`.
-You can comment out other lines by preceeding them with a `#`.
+You can comment out other lines by preceding them with a ``#``.

 Continue to browse the figures as you like.
 The vertical profile figures for aircraft, sondes, gnssroref, and satwind are useful.
 However, it will become clear that we are only working with a small observation set.
-Entire vertical extents are missing in the GNSSRO refractivity statistics (`*_hofx3d_gnssroref_refractivity.png`).
+Entire vertical extents are missing in the GNSSRO refractivity statistics (``*_hofx3d_gnssroref_refractivity.png``).
 That is because we are working with the ctest data set, which often has fewer than 100 locations.
-For example, explore the aircraft file we are using with `ncdump` or `h5dump`,
+For example, explore the aircraft file we are using with ``ncdump`` or ``h5dump``,

 .. code-block:: bash

     ncdump -h ../Data/ufo/testinput_tier_1/aircraft_obs_2018041500_m.nc4 | less

 Now you are ready to learn how to process or download larger observation data sets and conduct your own observation simulation experiments!